 Q: What if my child has to cross the street?

 Service is provided along both sides of Butterfield Road to eliminate the need for students to cross to get to or from a bus stop.
-If needed, yellow buses also have the ability to stop oncoming traffic and allow the student to cross in front of the bus.
+If needed, yellow bus drivers also have the ability to stop oncoming traffic and escort students across the street.

 Q: Can riders open the windows?

 Yes, kids are allowed to open the windows, except when common sense or the bus driver dictates otherwise.

 Q: Can riders stick anything out the windows?

 No. No part of a child's body should ever extend through a window, and no item of any kind may be thrown out a window.